AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 lower side of a cell has the same integer value as the cell centered index.
 That is if we consider a cell based index represent :math:`i`, the nodal index with the same integer value represents :math:`i-1/2`.
-The figure below shows :ref:`some of the different index types<fig:basics:indextypes>` for 2D.
+:numref:`fig:basics:indextypes` shows some of the different index types for 2D.

 .. raw:: latex